joedanz/cf-project-tracker/install/README.txt

 To Mark Mandel for getting the SVNKit and JavaLoader stuff working.
 To Jeffry Houser and Jeff Coughlin for their many suggestions.
 To Jason Dean for getting things going on Oracle.
+To Tim Garver for helping to get the SVN functionality back on track.

 FEEDBACK?
 Please email joe@ajaxcf.com with any suggestions or other feedback.